Plan Do Check Act (PDCA) vs. Plan Do Study Act (PDSA): What’s the Difference?

 Waiting for a session to begin at the Agile 2011 conference a couple weeks ago, the guy next to me struck up a conversation.
 What’s your name?
 What do you do?
 When he found out I was a college professor with a specialization in quality and quality management he smiled.

 “Hey!
 I have a quality question that’s been on my mind for ages.
 Maybe you can answer it.”

 Side Note: At first I thought he asked whether I liked kickball.
-I have some nerve damage in one of my ears, which means I have a hearing problem, especially in a large conference room where there’s a lot of crowd chatter.
+I have nerve damage in one of my ears and have hearing problems, especially in large conference rooms with a lot of crowd chatter.
 I told him I LOVED kickball.
-After he contorted his face and gave me the furrowed eye of confusion, I asked him to repeat the question, got a clarification of the question (OOPS), explained my auditory predicament, and we quickly got back on track.
+After some awkwardness we got back on track.